 CBD oil has been hyped as a natural organic solution for nearly all that ails us – from chronic pain and depression to anxiety and so much more.
-But is it effective for arthritis?
+But does CBD oil help arthritis pain and inflammation?

 What is CBD?